Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--product-and-strategy.md

-product mode -- multiplayer = no utility for a single user or until a critical mass of users is reached product mode -- single = has immediate value for a single user product mode = single or multiplayer? (sometimes both) quality vs speed = sacrificing code quality for speed leads to compounding issues later. balance speed with long-term sustainabidity real-world context https://contextsdk.com/insights#product realistic scheduling = overly optimistic deadlines lead to burnout and missed milestones.
+product mode -- multiplayer = no utility for a single user or until a critical mass of users is reached product mode -- single = has immediate value for a single user product mode = single or multiplayer? (sometimes both) proposition -- selling = What makes your product or service unique?
+What sets you apart from your competition? proposition -- value quality vs speed = sacrificing code quality for speed leads to compounding issues later. balance speed with long-term sustainability real-world context https://contextsdk.com/insights#product realistic scheduling = overly optimistic deadlines lead to burnout and missed milestones.
 Always add a (secret?) buffer. red ocean vs blue ocean https://www.blueoceanstrategy.com/tools/red-ocean-vs-blue-ocean-strategy/